ni/webvi-examples/CallLabVIEWWebService/Readme.md

 4. Double-click the nipkg and follow the on screen instructions
 5. Open a web browser and navigate to `http://localhost:9090/calllvwebservice/`

-#### Hosting on the G Web Development Software Web Server
+#### Hosting on the LabVIEW 2009-2021 Web Server

 1. Open `C:\Program Files (x86)\National Instruments\Shared\NI WebServer\www`.
-2. Copy the `WebApp_Web Server` directory into the `www` directory.
+2. Copy the `WebApp_Default Web Server` directory into the `www` directory.
-3. Open a web browser and navigate to `http://localhost:8080/WebApp_Web%20Server/`
+3. Open a web browser and navigate to `http://localhost:8080/WebApp_Default%20Web%20Server/`

 #### Hosting on the NI Web Server

 1. Open `C:\Program Files\National Instruments\Shared\Web Server\htdocs`.
-2. Copy the `WebApp_Web Server` directory into the `htdocs` directory.
+2. Copy the `WebApp_Default Web Server` directory into the `htdocs` directory.
-3. Open a web browser and navigate to `http://localhost:9090/WebApp_Web%20Server/`.
+3. Open a web browser and navigate to `http://localhost:9090/WebApp_Default%20Web%20Server/`.

 ## Details